Fishing Oxygen Systems Rules of the Oxygen Road

 OXYGEN, OXYGEN EQUIPMENT AND OXYGEN ENRICHED ENVIRONMENTS ARE ALL CONSIDERED THE SAME – SAFETY RULES APPLY

-Never use, contaminate or lubricate oxygen equipment with petroleum base products, oil, grease, WD-40, Salt Away, etc. EXTREME FIRE HAZARD
+Never use, contaminate or lubricate oxygen equipment with petroleum base products, oil, grease, WD-40, etc. EXTREME FIRE HAZARD

 Never look into your live well with a burning cigarette in your mouth.
 EXTREME FIRE HAZARD

 Always secure high-pressure oxygen cylinders to the hull of your boat with strong secure straps or brackets.
 Never leave a high-pressure oxygen cylinder free standing vertically at any time.
-If your O2 cylinder is not safely secured, lay the cylinder down horizontally.
+When the cylinder is not secured, lay it down horizontally.
 SAFETY HAZARD

-Never secure or transport high-pressure oxygen cylinders to then plastic ice chest lids, in the boat’s bilge or battery box or anywhere that oil or gasoline can contaminate the equipment.
+Never secure or transport high pressure oxygen cylinders in the boat’s bilge or battery box, to the lid of a plastic ice chest or anywhere that oil or gasoline can contaminate the equipment.
 Never secure or transport oxygen cylinders anywhere electricity can arch on any metal components of an oxygen system or burn oxygen tubing.
 FIRE HAZARD

-Steel oxygen cylinders require hydrostatic testing every 10 years; aluminum oxygen cylinders every 5 years.
-The last hydrostatic test date is stamped into the metal on the cylinder’s shoulder.
-The stamp will be the month (a triangle, diamond or star) and the year tested… 03 ∆ 14.
-HIGH PRESSURE OXYGEN CYLINDER SAFETY, EXPLOSION HAZARD.
+Steel oxygen cylinders require hydrostatic testing every 10 years; aluminum cylinders every 5 years.
+The last hydrostatic test date is stamped into the tank’s shoulder.
+The stamp will be the month (a triangle, diamond or star) the year… 03 ∆

-Always use a clean rag with freshwater to clean oxygen system components.
-Never submerge oxygen regulators or high-pressure oxygen cylinders under water.
-If you need more than water for cleaning, use ethanol (EVERCLEAR), it’s oil free (rubbing alcohol contains trace amounts of oil).
-Use ethanol externally on system components only and allow to dry completely after cleaning.
-Do not use ethanol internally anywhere within the gas circuit.
-Use equipment only after all ethanol has completely evaporated.
+OXYGEN CYLINDER SAFETY: Always use a clean rag with freshwater to clean oxygen system components.
+EVER-CLEAR ALCOHOL is oil free.
+DO NOT USE RUBBING ALCOHOL.
+It contains trace amounts of oil.
+Use ethanol externally on system components and allow to dry completely before use.
+Do not use ethanol internally, anywhere within the regulator and gas circuit.
 Never expose ethanol vapors or ethanol to oxygen (the gas).
-Methanol should never be used to clean oxygen equipment, methanol is not oil free.
-OIL CONTAMINATION IS A FIRE HAZARD
+Methanol should never be used to clean oxygen equipment; methanol contains oil.
+OIL CONTAMINATION IS A FIRE/EXPLOSION HAZARD

-Always use system components including oxygen supply tubing that has been CLEANED AND CERTIFIED FOR PURE OXYGEN SERVICE.
-Never use air tubing purchased at hardware stores or aquarium stores for pure oxygen service @ 50 PSI.
-Air tubing contains trace amounts of petroleum product (oil).
+Always use system and components, especial oxygen supply tubing that has been CLEANED AND CERTIFIED FOR PURE OXYGEN SERVICE.
+Air tubing contains petroleum.
+Never use air tubing purchased at hardware stores or aquarium stores for pure oxygen service.
 FIRE HAZARD

-Never use oil or oil-based lubricants on oxygen regulator threads or cylinder valve threads, hose barbs etc. If you must use lubricants, special lubricants compatible with pure oxygen service must be used.
+Never use oil or oil-based lubricants on oxygen regulator threads or cylinder valve threads, hose barbs etc. If you must use lubricants; special synthetic lubricants compatible with pure oxygen service must be used.
 FIRE HAZARD

 FIRE SAFETY USING OXYGEN the gas:

-FACT: A boat fire extinguisher will not extinguish an “oxygen-rich” and “oxygen-enriched” environments.
-FACT: Extinguishing an Oxygen-Rich Fire – First turn off the Oxygen cylinder valve the oxygen gas source terminating the oxygen flow or oxygen production with TH Marine Oxygenator™, PSA oxygen generators and then put the fire out with your boat fire extinguisher.
+FACT: Unlike air fires, oxygen fires require special fire extinguishers for extinguishing oxygen-riche fires<24% oxygen.
+Standard boat fire extinguishers can be use upon 1 condition: First turn off the oxygen gas source terminating the oxygen flow or oxygen production with an oxygen generator and then put the fire out with your boat fire extinguisher.

-FACT: If any livewell oxygen system does not deliver enough oxygen for enrichment (24% – 100% oxygen) the fire hazard is no greater than the fire hazard in air.
-Livewell oxygen systems (oxygen injection systems and oxygen generator systems) all claim to deliver high concentrations of oxygen resulting in oxygen- enrichment and oxygen-rich livewell environments.
+FACT: If any livewell oxygen system does not deliver enough oxygen to achieve oxygen-enrichment (24% – 100% oxygen) the fire hazard is no greater than the fire hazard in air.
+Livewell oxygen systems (oxygen-injection systems and oxygen generator systems) all claim to deliver high concentrations of oxygen resulting in oxygen-enrichment and oxygen-rich livewell environments.

-These oxygen safety rules and more apply to all livewell oxygen systems and all oxygenated livewells and bait tanks on boats or on land.
+These oxygen safety rules and more apply to all livewell oxygen systems, all oxygenated livewells and bait tanks on boats or on land.

-Livewell oxygen equipment that cannot deliver or generate enough oxygen to produce oxygen-enrichment, provide 24% O2, are no more effective than an aerator pumping air or livewell water pump pumping water through livewells and bait tanks.
-Actually, they can suffocate bait or fish in bait tanks and livewells quicker than aerators and water pumps when and if they fail to provide the minimal safe DO Saturation during summer transports.
+Livewell oxygen equipment that cannot deliver enough oxygen to produce oxygen enrichment, provide <24% O2 are no more effective oxygenators than aerator pumping air or livewell water pump pumping water through livewells and bait tanks.
+Actually, they can kill bait or fish (suffocation/hypoxia) in bait tanks and livewells quicker than aerators and water pumps.
+High mortality/morbidity occurs when these devices fail to provide minimal, safe dissolved oxygen continuously in fully stocked for summer transports.

-A PARADOX: Oxygenator™ and FishO2™ salesmen and boat dealers that sell these livewell oxygen generators when asked, do not and will not mention or discuss oxygen gas (fire) safety on boats yet their salesmen and promotional literature says their livewell equipment generates 90% and 100% pure oxygen.
+A PARADOX: Oxygenator™ and FishO2™ salesmen and boat manufacturers that sell these livewell generators when asked, do not and will not mention or discuss oxygen gas (fire) safety yet their salesmen and promotional literature says their livewell equipment generates and delivers 100% pure oxygen.
 CAUTION: A HIDDEN FIRE HAZARD

 FIRE SAFETY